bcgov/moh-hnclient-v2/hl7v2-readyapi-plugin/README.md

 ```
 4. This will create a versioned jar (e.g. hl7v2-readyapi-plugin-0.3.0-SNAPSHOT.jar) under the the target directory
 5. This jar can be distributed or installed in ReadyAPI/SoapUI

-## How to use (Considering your SoapUI is working and you have created a new project):

-- Create a new Test Case (for example: Successful-R03)
-- Right click on API and select Create API Definition
-- Enter API name as **HNS Client** and select Protocol REST
-- Select Create API
-- Configure each of your environments by adding an Endpoint for **HNS Client** in the format
-- Right click on the Test Case and select "Add Step".
-Choose "Publish Hl7v2 to HNClient".
-- You should see the test step appear.
-You can rename it however you want.
-- Focus on the test step by clicking on it.

-- On the right panel you should see Four different parts:
-	- Endpoint: This is read from the Endpoint entry for **HNS Client** in the current Environment.
-If it's blank then there is an issue with your configuration.
-	- Published Message: Here you can either select the type "text" or "Content of Folder".
-	  > "Text": If you select this type then you can paste one message in the "Message" text area below.
-	  > "Content of Folder": If you select this one then  in "Folder Name" you will need to provide the path to the folder that contains the messages.
-	     Each message should be in its own individual .txt file.
-You can organize your messages in different subfolders and create as many .txt files as you want.
-	- If you select Text you can utilize a Data Source instead of a hard-coded message by entering only *${Data Source#fileContent}*.
-You will need to have a Data Source step correctly configured (with fileName and fileContent) as the previous step
-	- Message Delivering Settings: The timeout isn't currently used
-	- Received Message: Here you will either see the full response from the one message you sent (Type "text") or you will see a short sentence confirming that everything was sent and that you can now consult the output files containing the responses (Type "Content of Folder").
-The output files will be at the same location as the input files that you provided in "Published Message".
-Their name will be suffixed with "_out"

-- When everything is ready, click on the green Play button to run the test

-- If everything worked well then you should see the Response, Assertions status and overall status